alex1431999/awesome-baserow-ideas/README.md

 ## License
 - The unlicensed, public source
 - Copyright: Baserow is a registered trademark of the Baserow community and the open source Baserow tool.
-I do not use the name baserow to promote any algorithms developed here, nor do I use and do not have any rights to endorse any positions of the company, community or tool here.
+I do not use the name "Baserow" to promote any algorithms developed here, nor do I use and do not have any rights to endorse any positions of the company, community or tool here.